 Growing a Future there's only so much time

-A team of artists and environmentalists from Tallaght Community Arts will work with community participants the project to plant and grow the Cailleach in a in a specially created ‘wild meadow’ next to the walled garden at the OPW/Pearse Museum, St Endas Park Rathfarnham.
+A team of artists and environmentalists from Tallaght Community Arts will work with community participants on the project to plant and grow the Cailleach in a specially created ‘wild meadow’ next to the walled garden at the OPW/Pearse Museum, St Endas Park Rathfarnham.

 We will be holding regular weekly sessions with participants and other park users bringing people together in constructive conversations, new relationships and networks as we grow the giant figure.

 Public events will coincide with marking the four seasons.
 These will include music, debates, spoken word, a ‘dressing' of the Cailleach in August and a special performance in December 2022.
 We believe that Growing a Future will inspire the wider public and demonstrate that the arts can be at the front of social, environmental and political change in Ireland.